AltspaceVR/AltspaceSDK/README.template.md

-# AltspaceVR SDK

-The AltspaceVR SDK can be used together with [Three.js] or [A-Frame] to create holographic, multi-user web apps for virtual reality.
-When running inside [AltspaceVR](http://altvr.com/) they can be experienced with consumer VR hardware including the Oculus Rift, HTC Vive, and Samsung GearVR.

-**Latest Version: v{{SDK_VERSION}} -- [See Changes](https://github.com/AltspaceVR/AltspaceSDK/releases/tag/v{{SDK_VERSION}})**

 <!--
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 THIS FILE IS GENERATED FROM README.template.md.
 EDIT THAT INSTEAD !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 -->

+# AltspaceVR SDK

+The AltspaceVR SDK can be used together with [Three.js] or [A-Frame] to create holographic, multi-user web apps for virtual reality.
+When running inside [AltspaceVR](https://altvr.com/) they can be experienced with consumer VR hardware including the Oculus Rift, HTC Vive, Samsung GearVR, and Google Daydream, as well as in non-VR mode for PC, Mac, and Mobile.

-[Three.js] is an open-source, render-agnostic 3D engine written in Javascript.
+[Three.js] is an open-source, renderer-agnostic 3D engine written in Javascript.
 It is used to construct much of the 3D graphics you see on the web, and can be used to create entire applications, or enhance existing webpages with 3D content.
 [A-Frame] is a later addition to the 3D Web family, simplifying the process with the use of HTML-style markup to build 3D scenes instead of Javascript.

+**If you are brand new to web development** or 3D applications, we recommend you develop with A-Frame, as it's more user-friendly and has more utility built-in.
+Head over to our [A-Frame API Documentation] for more info on how to get started using A-Frame with AltspaceVR.
+You should also check out the official reference from [A-Frame].

+**If you know what you're doing**, you have your choice between A-Frame and Three.js.
+Three.js is lower-level than A-Frame, so it is more flexible, but at the cost of additional complexity.
+If you think this is for you, you should read our [Three.js API Documentation].
+You'll also need the upstream [Three.js Reference].

 ## Resources

-- **[Getting Started] - If you're new to the SDK, start here!**
-- **[API Reference] - Reference for built-in API functions, utilities, and more**
 - **[Developer Portal] - Tutorials, projects, initiative program, and app submission**
+- **The AltspaceVR [SDK Wiki] - User-contributed tips and tricks**
 - **[Local Dev Setup] - Instructions for setting up a local dev environment**
 - **[App Guidelines] - Suggestions for building apps that work well in Altspace and Gear VR**
 - **[Slack] - Chat with other members of the community and AltspaceVR devs.
 [Register for Slack](http://altspacevr-slackin.herokuapp.com)**